 2. Determine how you will use the card

-Even before you choose a card, the first question to be answered is how you intend to use it.
+Even before you choose a card, you should determine how you intend to use it.
 Are you the kind of person who will pay off the card every month without fail, or do you anticipate carrying a balance from month to month?
-Are you going to use it to pay for everything, or just for emergencies?
+Are you going to use it to pay for everything or just for emergencies?

 Answering these questions will help you narrow your search and find the card that’s going to work the hardest for you.